hannes/MonetDBLite/README.md

 dbDisconnect(con, shutdown=TRUE)
 ```

 MonetDBLite does not allow multiple R sessions to connect to a single database concurrently.
-As soon as a single R session loads an embedded server, that server is locked to other R console windows.
+As soon as a single R session loads an embedded server, that server is locked down and inaccessible to other R consoles.